Learn the common signs of mental illness in adults and adolescents.

 Substance misuse or overuse, which may be used as a coping mechanism or method of self-medication, is a significant concern for members of this community.
 LGB adults are nearly twice as likely as heterosexual adults to experience a substance use disorder.
 Transgender individuals are almost four times as likely as cisgender individuals to experience a substance use disorder.
 Illicit drug use is significantly higher in high school-aged youth who identify as LGB or are unsure of their identity, compared to their heterosexual peers.

-It is estimated that LGBTQ youth and young adults have a 120% higher risk of experiencing homelessness.
-This risk is especially high among Black LGBTQ youth.
-Unstable housing is often the result of family rejection and discrimination based on their gender identity or sexual orientation.
-Many members of this community face the added challenge of finding homeless shelters that will accept them, and experience elevated rates of harassment and abuse in these spaces.
+It is estimated that LGBTQI youth and young adults have a 120% higher risk of experiencing homelessness — often the result of family rejection or discrimination based on gender identity or sexual orientation.
+This risk is especially high among Black LGBTQI youth.
+Many members of the LGBTQI community face the added challenge of finding homeless shelters that will accept them, and experience elevated rates of harassment and abuse in these spaces.

 Many people in this community struggle in silence — and face worse health outcomes as a result.